trev710/CrunchyCarrot_frontend/README.md

 show/api/review should show the current reviews

-update /api/review should update existing reviews
+update/api/review should update existing reviews

 Destroy/api/review should delete the review from the api